 Cameroon, Malaysia, and the United States of America supported the recommendations.
 The United States drew the Committee's attention to information document AC33 Inf.
-23. India advocated for the adoption of a precautionary approach to the conversion parameters and announced the successful breeding of pangolins.
+23, where the U.S. makes several commitments to pangolin conservation.
+India advocated for the adoption of a precautionary approach to the conversion parameters and announced the successful breeding of pangolins.